Syllo/nvtop/README.markdown

 * For METAX: the *MetaX System Management Library* (*MXSML*) which comes with the GPU driver.
   * This queries the GPU for info.
 * For Enflame: the *Enflame Management Library* (*EFML*) which comes with the GCU driver.
+* For Iluvatar CoreX: the *ixML* runtime library (`libixml.so`) which comes with the driver.
+  * This backend loads the library dynamically at runtime.

 ## Distribution Specific Installation Process